Fapannen/CyberuSentry/README.md

 face detectors were used to facilitate work in this repository.

 The competition started on March 1, 2024.
 I signed up after I found the competition was ongoing and my application was approved on March 22, 2024.
 Deadline for submitting all the necessary files was June 1, 2024.
-Thus, I had less than six weeks to fulfil the assignment.

 # Models
 Since the UCCS Dataset is not public at the moment, the trained models will not be released as every single one of them was trained using the private data.